dapak2002/programming-languages-2022/assignment-1.md

 **Remark:** The parser and interpreter can be developed and tested independently, but it may be easier to develop them incrementally together.

 **Task 3**:
-- If the interpreter and the parser work separately, then they should also both work together.
+- If the interpreter and the parser work correctly on their own, then they should also both work together.
 Compile `Calculator.hs` and test the calculator.

 ## Critical Appraisal

 The Critical Appraisal is worth 5 points for each part.
 My expectation is that you use the critical appraisal to
+- be upfront about anything you didn't do, or any remaining bugs you know of;
 - highlight what you learned doing this assignment;
 - describe salient points of particular interest to you.